MJ-fn/MJ-fn/README.md

 ---

 ## ✨ A Bit About Me
-I love 🧠 physics, 🔢 maths, ⌚ watches, 🚗 cars, and 🛠️ creating programs.
+I love 🧠 physics, 🔢 maths, ⌚ watches, 🚗 cars, and 💻 computers.